Sledmine/mercury/PACKAGE.md

     "label": "chimera",
     // Version of the dependency package
     "version": "3.14.16",
-    // This value can be nil resulting into getting the latest package available
+    // This value can be nil or not present resulting into getting the latest package available }
-    // It is not recommended as it can result into uncompatible dependencies }
 ```

+Right now mercury does not support operators to decide which version should be preferred over currently installed versions or a range of safe to use versions, a dependency with a higher version number always will be preferred over currenty installed one and the older will be removed.

 # FAQ